 We aim to organise the website in a user-friendly way and make it easy for you to find the information you are looking for.
-We are committed to undertaking regular user testing and visitor surveys to help us improve the navigation if needed.

 The information on our site should be clear and simple to understand.
 We aim to use plain English at all times.